KonstantinosAdamis/tubularShunt/README.md

 # tubularShunt
-An app made with kivy for calculating magnitude, phase and bandwidth of a tubular shunt.
-Tubular shunt is a provision which is used in current measurements
+An app made with kivy for calculating magnitude, phase and bandwidth of a tubular shunt

+Tubular shunt is a provision which is used in current measurements.

 Note: In order to run the app you must have installed kivy framework